pedroelbanquero/nos-carmichael-spell/README.md

 The NSIF method improves factorization methods for the majority of small numbers and a significant percentage of large numbers.

+The NSIF method proofs factorization and decrypt a message with RSA are diferent problems, depending N is more fast factorize or decrypt a message.

 The code of Nos-Santos-Izquierdo Field has been written in the Haskell programming language.

 ## Grimoire basic spells

-These spells are from famous math researchers, including Fermat. <!--We should name them correctly-->
+These spells are from famous math researchers, including Fermat.
+Euler.
+Carmichael.

 - The RSA problem